Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - Storage of water and nutrients
 - Storage and disposal of waste products and
 - Supported by **turgor pressure**: force exerted by water pressing against an object

+_Magnaporthe grisea_ and turgor pressure

+- _M. grisea_ first attach to the leaves
+- Then, synthesize melanin to incrase its turgor pressure
+- Use the high turgor pressure to penetrate through host organism
+- Subseuently occupy the host organism
+- Absorb nutrients

 ### Types of Transport